UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * CHANGELOG 2.3 -> 2.4

-Added Mark 7-8.
+Added Mark 7-9.
 Rearranged documents in train/dev/test so that documents and parts of larger works are contiguous and genere balance is maintained.
-Negative polarity added for negative auxiliaries.
+Negative polarity added for negative auxiliaries, deprel obl:npmod added for non-prepositional adverbial NPs (formerly part of advmod).

   * CHANGELOG 2.2 -> 2.3